 Do you really believe that there was no coordination?

-Just like the you want the American people to believe there's no collusion between the media and the Clinton campaign, and WikiLeaks blew that out of the water.
+You want the American people to believe there was no collusion between the media and the Clinton campaign, and WikiLeaks blew that out of the water.

 We're still collecting data, and we will be for several months, but our intent is to publish a comprehensive study on a significant impact of illegal voting in all of its many forms and begin a national discussion about how voters, states, and the Trump administration can best address what is a growing problem.

-So anyway, her last concession or election night concession speech was null and void.
+So anyway, her last concession, her election night concession speech was null and void.

-Now it's it's it's full tilt, pedal to the metal with this attempt to overturn the electoral college results, what amounts to, you know, a Hillary coup d'etat.
+Now it's full tilt, peddled to the metal with this attempt to overturn the Electoral College results, what amounts to, you know, a Hillary coup d'état.

 And so we've got to get real first about Jill Stein's role in all of this.